The right amounts of certain vitamins are key to a good memory, but many of us are deficient. Learn which foods and supplements can boost your memory.

 But how do you know that all of that is in your supplement for sure?

 That’s why you need to buy your vitamins from a company you can trust.

 This rarely means picking up some inexpensive product at your local big box store.

 Learn what to look for in a supplement.
 Read our article How to Choose Nutritional Supplements That Work.

 Vitamins for Memory: The Next Step

-To increase your intake of the essential vitamins for memory, you should first add more brain food to your diet.
+To increase your intake of the essential vitamins for memory, you should first add more brain foods to your diet.

 Take a high-quality multivitamin, preferably one produced by a company with some expertise in brain health.

-Sometimes extra vitamins are advisable — smokers need more vitamin C, vegetarians need more B12, and people in northern latitudes need more vitamin D.
+Consider other vitamins for certain situations — smokers need more vitamin C, vegetarians need more B12, and people in northern latitudes need more vitamin D.